-Lewis and Martin’s 50’s Love Makes Today’s Bromance Look Like Bromide
+Lewis & Martin’s 50’s Love Makes Today’s Bromance Look Like Bromide

 This month’s Outfeatures a column by yours truly, called ‘In Defense of Jerry Lewis’, explaining how my childhood love for early Lewis made me the man I am today — and why his anarchic comedy partnership with Dean Martin in the ‘repressed’ 1950s was a kind of queer punk rock before even rock and roll had been invented: